jhuckaby/Cronicle/README.md

 		"AWS": {
 			"accessKeyId": "YOUR_AMAZON_ACCESS_KEY",
 			"secretAccessKey": "YOUR_AMAZON_SECRET_KEY",
-			"region": "us-west-1"
+			"region": "us-west-1",
+			"correctClockSkew": true,
+			"maxRetries": 5
 		},
 		"S3": {
-			"keyPrefix": "",
+			"keyPrefix": "cronicle",
+			"fileExtensions": true,
 			"params": {
-				"Bucket": "MY_S3_BUCKET_ID"
+				"Bucket": "YOUR_S3_BUCKET_ID"
 			}
 		}
 	}
 }
 ```

 If you are sharing a bucket with other applications, use the `keyPrefix` property to keep the Cronicle data separate, in its own "directory".
 For example, set `keyPrefix` to `"cronicle"` to keep all the Cronicle-related records in a top-level "cronicle" directory in the bucket.
+A trailing slash will be automatically added to the prefix if missing.

+It is recommended that you always set the S3 `fileExtensions` property to `true` for new installs.
+This makes the Cronicle S3 records play nice with sync / copy tools such as [Rclone](https://rclone.org/).
+See [Issue #60](https://github.com/jhuckaby/Cronicle/issues/60) for more details.
+Do not change this property on existing installs -- use the [Storage Migration Tool](#storage-migration-tool).

-You'll also need to install the npm [aws-sdk](https://www.npmjs.com/package/aws-sdk) module:
+To use S3 you'll also need to install the npm [aws-sdk](https://www.npmjs.com/package/aws-sdk) module:

 ```
 cd /opt/cronicle